Peter St. Onge: Career and views

 St. Onge has appeared in a variety of media outlets discussing American economic policy.
 He has been a recurring guest on Fox Business, where he has described "policy-driven inflation," arguing that government spending and central bank policy are the primary drivers of inflation.
 On other segments, he has criticized how unemployment is calculated, arguing that official metrics often understate underlying economic weaknesses.
 In an appearance on The Joe Pags Show, he discussed the potential end of the federal income tax, which he believes would promote economic growth by "getting the government out of the way" of economic productivity.
 He argued that the income tax discourages work and innovation and believes that other forms of taxation, such as tariffs or consumption taxes, are more economically efficient.

-St. Onge is an also a contributor to op-ed columns such as The Holland Sentinel and the Mises Institute.
+St. Onge is also a contributor to op-ed columns such as The Holland Sentinel and the Mises Institute.
 He has written articles for the Heritage Foundation.
-In 2023, he requested to have his name removed from the Heritage Foundation's Statement of Principles manifesto given the document's divergence from his economic beliefs.

-He has also participated in public outreach events such as the Sumter American Legion Fair in South Carolina.